Singapore mulls placing workers who recover from COVID-19 on cruise ships

-“Cruise ships are being considered as they have readily available rooms and en-suite toilets to minimise person-to-person contact,” the city-state’s tourism board said in an e-mailed statement on Friday.
+“Cruise ships are being considered as they have readily available rooms and en-suite toilets to minimize person-to-person contact,” the city-state’s tourism board said in an e-mailed statement on Friday.

 It said the measure could be rolled out for workers who have recovered from the coronavirus and tested negative, helping free up space in dormitories.
 Authorities are also moving some healthy workers from dorms into public housing, military camps and industrial ships used to accommodate offshore staff.